Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Computations and discussion

 \section{Computations and discussion}

-Our goal here is to show how one can compute the $4$-point bound $E_2^*$ for Riesz $s$-energy problems on $S^2$, and to observe that these bounds are numerically (with high precision) sharp for $N = 5$ and $s = 1,2,\ldots,7$.
+Our goal here is to show how the $4$-point bound $E_2^*$ can be computed for Riesz $s$-energy problems on $S^2$, and to observe that these bounds are numerically (with high precision) sharp for $N = 5$ and $s = 1,2,\ldots,7$.
 To do this we develop a program that can generate the semidefinite programs $E_{2,d,\delta}^*$ from Section~\ref{sec:putinars theorem for invaraint}.
-We then solve these semidefinite programs for $d=6$ and $\delta = 6,8$ with a semidefinite programming solver and check that the optimal objective values given by the solver (consisting of $28$ decimal digits) coincide with the first $28$ decimals of the Riesz $s$-energy
+We solve these semidefinite programs for $d=6$ and $\delta = 6,8$ with a high precision semidefinite programming solver.
+Then we check that the optimal objective values given by the solver (consisting of $28$ decimal digits) coincide with the first $28$ decimals of the Riesz $s$-energy

 of the triangular bipiramid.